Suspension from school

 Suspension of 1–5 days in one term

 The Governing Board must consider any comments you make about the suspension.
-But it does not have the power to decide whether to reinstate the pupil.
+However, it does not have the power to decide whether to reinstate the pupil.
 They don’t have to arrange a meeting with you, but they may agree if you request it.

 Suspension of 6–15 days in one term